-Please write your lab report in plain text using or any text editor of your choice, and save it in a file named report.txt.
+Please write your lab report in plain text using nano and save it in the file report.txt:

 All submissions will be done electronically, so as to save a few trees, and make life a little easier for the graders.

-For example, to copy prog1.cpp to the handin directory for lab1:
+For example, to copy prog1.c to the handin directory for lab1:

 If you find a mistake after turning in but before the deadline, you can update your submission by simply copying the necessary files again.
 You are free to turn in assignments multiple times before the deadline expires.
 It would be a good habit to turn in an incomplete but working assignment on a daily basis.
 Thus, there is no excuse for failing to turn in an assignment: everyone should turn in something long before the deadline.